facebookexperimental/libunifex/doc/api_reference.md

 Returns a sender that will first launch `source` and upon completion of `source` will launch the `completion` sender.

-If `completion` completes with `set_value()` (which must ) then the composed operation completes with the result of `source`.
+If `completion` completes with `set_value()` (which must complete with an empty value pack) then the composed operation completes with the result of `source`.
-Otherwise, if `completion` sender completes with 'done' or 'error' then the composed operation completes with the result of `completion`.
+Otherwise, if `completion` sender completes with `set_done` or `set_error` then the composed operation completes with the result of `completion`.

+The composed finally-operation will complete inline on the execution context that the `completion` sender completes on, except in the case that the call to `connect()` on the completion-sender exits with an exception, in which case the operation will complete with `set_error()` inline on whatever execution context the `source` sender completed on.

-Note that `completion` sender must complete with an empty value pack. ie. be a `void`-value sender.
+Note that `completion` sender must complete with an empty value pack if it completes with `set_value`. ie. it must be a `void`-value sender.

 ### `via(Sender successor, Sender predecessor) -> Sender`